kimmeld/EpaperTricorder/README.md

 NOTE:  This has been removed.
 The BLE stack uses way too much RAM and the results are of questionable value.

-## eCO2
+## Environmental Sensors

-This uses a CCS811 to calculate CO2 levels.
-This sensor is not disabled when not being displayed, instead it keeps collecting history.
-You can switch to this sensor and it will show the last 200s of history.
+There are three environmental sensors:

+* eCO2 - provided by a CCS811
+* Temperature - provided by a BMP280
+* Air Pressure - provided by a BMP280

+The environmental sensors are always on, switching to one of these sensors shows the last 200s of history along with the current state of all environmental sensors.

 # General Program Design